Zwique/SSTI_Vuln/README.md

-# CVE‑2025‑1337 — Intentional Remote Code Execution Training Machine
+# Intentional Remote Code Execution Training Machine SSTI

 This project provides a deliberately vulnerable environment designed for security research, exploit development practice, and CTF‑style challenges.
-It does not replicate the real vendor product behind the official CVE‑2025‑1337.
 Instead, it demonstrates a similar severity class vulnerability using a custom, insecure PHP backend.

 ---